ZilkyX/Final-Project-WebDev/README.md

 	Latest News (section 4):

         In this page, there are news displayed on the page.
 In order to use it, the users only have to scroll down.
 In each news, there is a “Read More” button that will redirect to the URL of the news itself.
 In this link, the users can see the full details about the news.

+        Make sure that the WebSocket is open before running this section.
+Otherwise, the news that should display will not show at all.

 	About Us (section 5):